-The vaccine has not been fully tested for young children.
+COVID-19 vaccines have not been fully tested for young children.
 Since children’s immune systems are different at different ages, vaccine studies will need to be repeated with children to determine their safety.
 Learn more about this here.

 There is no requirement from the state or federal government to receive a COVID-19 vaccine, and state health officials told Vermont Edition that employers cannot require vaccination until the manufacturers apply for and receive full approval from the FDA.